Colombia Country Commercial Guide

 The FTA’s Government Procurement Chapter provides significant opportunities for U.S. companies to supply their goods and services to the Colombian government with strong procedures that apply to the conduct of the procurement.
 At the same time, the agreement’s government procurement rules ensure that certain U.S. business sectors – such as small businesses or textile companies bidding on Department of Defense procurement – continue to receive the same protections they have in other agreements, and also ensure that U.S. environmental and labor safeguards will be maintained.
 For more in depth information refer to the U.S. Trade Representative’s U.S.-Colombia Trade Agreement webpage.

-As a general rule, all individuals and legal entities wishing to enter into contracts with state entities must register with the chamber of commerce in their jurisdiction in order to be qualified, classified, and rated in accordance with the provisions of Law 80.
+Generally, all individuals and legal entities wishing to enter into contracts with state entities must register with the chamber of commerce in their jurisdiction to be qualified, classified, and rated in accordance with the provisions of Law 80.

 Although Law 80 has made the government contracting system more dynamic, Colombia is still not a signatory to the World Trade Organization (WTO) Agreement on Government Procurement (GPA) though they act as an observer to the GPA.
 There have been frequent, legitimate complaints of a lack of transparency and rule changes during the award of major government contracts.